TosbackCgusBridge-Bot/CGUs-versions/Thehill/Privacy Policy.md

 More Transportation » DEFCON Hill

+*   Military voters still face trouble at the polls
 *   Rubio renews intelligence leak debate, ties threat to Libya
 *   Lieberman asks State, DOD for documents in Libya investigation
-*   Report: CIA tagged Libya raid a terrorist strike hours after attack

 More DEFCON Hill » Global Affairs

-*   Republicans hit Obama from all sides on Benghazi response
+*   Republicans hit Obama from all sides on response to Benghazi attack
 *   Issa takes aim at President Obama with investigation of Libya attack
 *   Friday's global agenda: Obama seeks to make up lost foreign policy edge ahead of final debate